Towards More Unified In-context Visual Understanding: Additional Quantative Analysis

-\textbf{In-context effectiveness analysis.} We study the impact of increasing the number of in-context pair examples in the task prompt on the outcomes.
+\textbf{In-context effectiveness analysis.} We study the impact of increasing the number of in-context pair examples and whether to add category information in CA-ICL captioning in the task prompt on the outcomes.
 We trained the model using three in-context samples and inference with 1 to 3 samples.
-As presented in Table~\ref{tab:icl_effectiveness}, for the CA-ICL segmentation task, the inclusion of more examples consistently improves the segmentation performance.
-However, for the CA-ICL captioning task, the performance does not exhibit a steady increase.
-The possible reason is that using more in-text samples for the segmentation task can provide more segmentation clues coming from different views, appearances of different image samples for the same category of target object.
+Additionally, we trained one model with explicit class information input instead of in-context samples for comparison.
+As presented in Table~\ref{tab:icl_effectiveness}, with only class information, the model performs pool on both tasks for the CA-ICL segmentation task, which indicates the effectiveness of in-context samples as they are given more information than the simple class label.
+The inclusion of more examples consistently improves the segmentation performance.
+However, for the CA-ICL captioning task, the performance does not exhibit a steady increase, even more serious if category information is not provided.
+The possible reason is that using more in-text samples for the segmentation task can provide more segmentation clues coming from different views, and appearances of different image samples for the same category of target object.
 But for the caption task, one caption is already enough to denote the target object while multiple description styles from different samples will introduce more style ambiguity.
+From the perspective of performance, we report the best results of the model with class information for the captioning task.
+The problem of captioning is left to further study.

+\textbf{Time cost of different models.} We calculate the fps metric for the 1 in-context example setting to analyze the time cost.
+The inference speed of our model using 0, 1, 2, 3 in-context examples is 2.8, 2.4, 1.9, 1.4 fps, respectively.
+While for SegGPT and OpenFlamingo, the fps is 7.7 and 0.3 img/s.
+Our model is capable of using in interactive applications.